DoubangoTelecom/ultimateALPR-SDK/README.md

 <a name="sample-application-benchmark-android"></a>
 ### Benchmark (Android) ###
 This application is used to check everything is ok and running as fast as expected.
-The imformation about the maximum frame rate (**47fps**) on Snapdragon 855 devices could be checked using this application.
+The information about the maximum frame rate (**47fps**) on Snapdragon 855 devices could be checked using this application.
 It's open source and doesn't require registration or license key.

 <a name="sample-application-videoparallel-android"></a>
 ### VideoParallel (Android) ###